spookysalsa/medermade.github.io/week-3/challenges/11-simple-substrings/README.md

 # U1.W3: Detecting Simple Substrings

 ## Learning Competencies
-- Define local variables and methods
+- Define a method that accepts and uses arguments
 - Use conditional statements
--
+- Apply string, array, hash, and/or enumerable methods

 ## Summary
 Create a method called `welcome` that accepts an address as a single string.